Technology You Want to Know in PCB Cross Section Analysis

 Scanning Electron Microscope (SEM)

 A Scanning Electron Microscope uses a focused beam of electrons to create images of PCB cross-section surfaces.
-In essence, it allows you to extract information about a sample’s composition.
+It allows you to extract information about a sample’s composition.

 These include secondary electrons, back-scattered electrons, characteristic X-rays, light cathodoluminescence, absorbed current, and transmitted electrons.